 The Students' Council comprises elected student leaders.
 The Council represents the wishes of the students and makes them known to the Principal and staff.
 It oversees the various student activities, helps to maintain school spirit and morale, and strives constantly to improve the school and the quality of school life.
 The President is a member of the Board of Management

-At the classroom level, the leaders include a Form Captain, an Assistant Form Captain, an Environmental Monitor, a Sports coordinator and Sub Prefects.
+At the classroom level, the leaders include a Form Captain, an Assistant Form Captain, an Environmental Monitor, Academic Monitor, a Sports coordinator and Sub Prefects.